October 28, 2022

 Use online resources to find additional opportunities

 The FAFSA can be a confusing beast for first-timers, but don’t worry—Mos can help.
-Mos helps students file the FAFSA, apply for scholarships, and manage their money, all in one place!
+Mos pairs you with a financial aid pro to avoid common FAFSA mistakes, match with top scholarships, and fill out those applications.

 Once you’ve filed the FAFSA, your next stop should be your school’s financial aid department.
 They can help you find scholarship opportunities, including first gen scholarships.